 Auxiliary reins are used for a variety of reasons which are listed next.

 There have been many studies published in the last 10-15 years which have addressed the issue of rein tension.
 While they have identified variations in the overall level of rein pressure and some of the conditions which create it, none have provided a satisfactory resolution as to its cause.
+This is the outcome of various factors, including experimental study design, inadequate study objectives, incorrect methodology/tools or incorrect insights.
+Quotes in the next two posts will reveal this state of affairs.

 Some researchers have even gone so far as to propose eliminating the use of bits altogether.
 This may work for some and has undoubted benefits for the horse’s mouth.
 However, this is an extreme solution which will not be practical for many/most riders/trainers.
+Some studies have investigated the horse’s leg actions and tried to link them to the effects of tension variations, but their analyses have left a number of key questions unsolved.

 The reason why this is the case is that the main problem lies in a misunderstanding of the horse’s dynamics.
 Riders both need to understand and respect these dynamics and show this understanding through more tolerant reins.
 This does not mean that they will lose the ability to collect the horse and to lower its standard of performance.
-On the contrary, they will be able to obtain it but in combination with improved suppleness and positive attitude from the horse.
+On the contrary, they will be able to obtain it, but in combination with improved suppleness and positive attitude from the horse.

 This adaptation would go a long way to resolving the welfare and performance issue.
 The mechanics of this adaptation lie at the heart of Equinamity’s new patent.
+Some general comments on these dynamics follow.

 There is an important sequence of functional dynamics which needs to be explained in detail enabling the horse and rider to implement the new findings.
 This sequence is a fundamental component of Equinamity’s new patent application.